All DnD classes explained

 Subclasses:

-• Beast Master: A Ranger who's bonded with a mystical animal who will fight alongside you in combat.
+• Beast Master: A Ranger who's bonded with a mystical animal who fights alongside you in combat.

-• Fey Wanderer: This Ranger is infused with the strange magic of the Feywild.
-You can frighten or charm foes, summon a fairy to fight for you, and Misty Step all about the battlefield.
+• Fey Wanderer: Infused with the strange magic of the Feywild, you can frighten or charm foes, summon a fairy to fight for you, and Misty Step all about the battlefield.

-• Gloom Stalker: This subclass is for Rangers who like to fight at night.
-You can see in the dark, start combats with deadly ambushes, and send enemies running with scary Shadowfell magic.
+• Gloom Stalker: You can see in the dark, start combats with deadly ambushes, and send enemies running with scary Shadowfell magic.

 • Hunter: Keeping things real, this Ranger forgoes magical tricks for special moves that make you a more effective fighter.